What is Google Ads (Google AdWords)? How Does it Work?

 Paid vs. organic SEO

-Controlling how much money you spend on Google AdWords
+Controlling how much money you spend on Google Ads (Google AdWords)

 AdWords management can help you to bid lower amounts for your desired phrases while still having your ads appear in the Google search result.
 This is because Google factors in bids as well as how many people click each ad, giving preference to ads which are more effective.
 Therefore, if an ad is more relevant to a specific keyword, it is more likely to gain a website visitor and a potential future customer.

-Here are some other articles about Google AdWords that you might find useful:
+Here are some other articles about Google Ads/Adwords that you might find useful: